shadowed1/ChromeOS_PowerControl/README.md

 - `batterycontrol toggle on           # off to disable`
 - `batterycontrol set 80 75           # 80 is when charging stops; 75 is when charging may begin`
 - `batterycontrol no_turbo 1          # 0 is default Intel Turbo Boost On behavior.`
+- `batterycontrol uninstall`
-- `batterycontrol uninstall           # Or run sudo /usr/local/bin/ChromeOS_BatteryControl/Uninstall_ChromeOS_BatteryControl.sh`
+- Alternative uninstall method: `sudo /usr/local/bin/ChromeOS_BatteryControl/Uninstall_ChromeOS_BatteryControl.sh`

  __Credits:__